Urticae folium

 DefinitionThis section has been translated automatically.

-HMPC monograph: Traditional-use: Internal: mild aches and pains of the limbs, urinary tract complaints to increase the volume of urine, to improve flushing of the draining urinary tract.
+HMPC monograph: Traditional-use: Internal: mild aching limbs, urinary tract complaints to increase the amount of urine, for better flushing of the urinary tract.
 External: seborrheic skin

-ESCOP monograph: arthritis, osteoarthritis and/or rheumatic complaints; improve water excretion in lower urinary tract complaints due to inflammation.
+ESCOP monograph: arthritis, arthrosis and/or rheumatic complaints; improvement of water excretion in inflammation-related complaints of the lower urinary tract

-Commission E monograph: rheumatic complaints; flushing in inflammatory diseases of the lower urinary tract, flushing for the prevention and treatment of kidney gravel.
+Commission E monograph: rheumatic complaints; irrigation for inflammatory diseases of the urinary tract, irrigation for the prevention and treatment of renal gravel.

-Traditionally, fresh stinging nettle leaves were used to whip rheumatic complaints.
-The tips of the leaves bore into the skin and inject their ingredients: serotonin, histamine, acetylcholine, formic acid.
-After inflammation relief of rheumatic pain in the sense of couterittiant effect.
+Traditionally, fresh nettle leaves were used for lashing rheumatic complaints.
+The tips of the leaves pierce the skin and inject their ingredients: serotonin, histamine, acetylcholine, formic acid.
+After inflammation, relief of rheumatic pain in the sense of a couterittant effect.

 Undesirable effectsThis section has been translated automatically.